ebastidas/chatbot-demo/README.md

 4. Configure the Webhook for your app, following all these [instructions](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup).
 If you set up the server in IBM Cloud, as 'Callback URL' use the following ```https://MY_APP_NAME.mybluemix.net/messenger/FACEBOOK_WEBHOOK_ENDPOINT/``` (as an example: ```https://chatbot-botmasterai.mybluemix.net/messenger/webhook1234/```), and as Verify Token the value you saved as FACEBOOK_VERIFY_TOKEN in the .env file.

 5. Subscribe your app to a Facebook Page and start chatting with the chatbot by sending a message to the Facebook Page connected.

+# How to run chatbot using Slack

+TODO